uboat.net

 Convoy

-RouteBombay (5 Jun) - Laurenço Marques - Trinidad (22 Aug) - Hampton Roads - Halifax - UK
+RouteBombay (5 Jun) - Laurenço Marques - Trinidad (22 Aug) - Hampton Roads - St. Johns - UK

-Notes on loss At 11.13 hours on 24 Aug, 1942, the unescorted Moena was hit in the port quarter by one torpedo from U-162 and immediately began to settle by the stern.
+At 11.13 hours on 24 Aug 1942 the unescorted Moena (Master J. Roeterink) was hit on the port side aft by one torpedo from U-162 and sank by the stern 100 miles east of Barbados.
+The U-boat had fired six torpedoes at this ship, but the first five missed or were duds.
 The survivors abandoned ship in four lifeboats and were picked up the next day by the British motor merchant Cromarty and landed in Trinidad.

 If you can help us with any additional information on this vessel then please contact us.